Gresham Burn Line: 503-618-3083

 A summer burn ban is in effect for Gresham, Troutdale, Fairview, Wood Village, and the unincorporated areas of Multnomah County Fire District 10: Burn Ban Press Release.

 All outdoor burning is subject to regulations governed by the Department of Environmental Quality (DEQ) and the City of Gresham.
 Learn before you burn.

-While backyard burning of yard debris is allowed, it negatively impacts local air quality and can be harmful to sensitive populations, such as children, the elderly, or those with asthma.
+While backyard burning of yard debris is allowed on certain days during the Fall and Spring, it negatively impacts local air quality and can be harmful to sensitive populations, such as children, the elderly, or those with asthma.
 Therefore, backyard burning is only recommended for those without the ability to dispose of yard debris in any other way.

 The City has a curbside collection program that offers weekly pickup of leaves and branches of four inches or less in diameter.
 Other disposal options include hiring a landscape maintenance company for disposal, or hauling yard debris yourself to a local green waste facility.
 To find a facility near you, visit Metro’s Find a Recycler page.

 Violation of safe burning regulations or air quality regulations may be subject to citation and/or fines from the City and DEQ.
 Property owners may be held liable for costs relating to firefighting or damage to neighboring property or structures because of unsafe burning practices.

 For daily information on all types of outdoor burning, call the Gresham Burn Line at 503-618-3083.

 Learn more about what you can and can't burn in your backyard, including information on yard debris, fire pits and barbecues.

 To qualify for an agricultural burn permit you must:

 - Have a working farm or business on at least five acres